jakepeyser/hoodie-notes/README.md

 git clone git@github.com:jakepeyser/hoodie-notes.git
 cd hoodie-notes
 npm install
+npm run build
 ```

 This will copy the project to your local machine and install all runtime and build dependencies.

-After the dependencies are installed, the build is run and front end code is bundled into the `/public` folder.
+After the dependencies are installed, transpile and bundle the front end code into the `/public` folder with webpack.

 ### Running the app